kdbock/artbeat-app/docs/SECURITY_INCIDENT_2025_10_03.md

 - [ ] **REVIEW** git history for other exposed secrets
 - [ ] **NOTIFY** team members about security incident
 - [ ] **DOCUMENT** incident in security log

+## ⚠️ IMPORTANT: Stripe Key Expiration Notice

+**The rotated Stripe key expires in 8 days!** You need to:
+1. Update your `.env.local` file with the new key (it will be provided automatically)
+2. Update CI/CD secrets before expiration
+3. Deploy new app version before the old key expires

 ## 🔄 Key Rotation Procedure